Viewer Rating

 The deep conversation between a Japanese architect and a French actress forms the basis of this celebrated French film, considered one of the vanguard productions of the French New Wave.
 Set in Hiroshima after the end of World War II, the couple -- lovers turned friends -- recount, over many hours, previous romances and life experiences.
 The two intertwine their stories about the past with pondering the devastation wrought by the atomic bomb dropped on the city.

-The film's central focus is on the universal human experience of memory, trauma, and love in the aftermath of war, rather than explicitly promoting a specific political ideology or offering partisan solutions, leading to a neutral rating.
+The film explores the universal themes of memory, trauma, and human connection against the backdrop of war, without explicitly promoting a specific political ideology or offering partisan solutions.
+Its focus on the existential and psychological aspects of suffering and remembrance leads to a neutral rating.

 The film features a diverse central cast with an interracial couple.
 Its narrative explores themes of memory and the aftermath of war, subtly addressing historical power dynamics without explicitly portraying traditional identities negatively or making DEI themes overtly central.